Tag: of

 Leave a Comment

-Director: Céline Sciamma Starring: Noémie Merlant, Adèle Haenel, Luàna Bajrami, Valeria Golino Words – Rhiannon Topham Describing a film as a ‘historical drama’ conjures particularly priggish dress, dialogue and narrative, none of which is typically original or disruptive to the staid all ways of… Continue Reading “Portrait of a Lady on Fire”
+Director: Céline Sciamma Starring: Noémie Merlant, Adèle Haenel, Luàna Bajrami, Valeria Golino Words – Rhiannon Topham.
+Describing a film as a ‘historical drama’ conjures particularly priggish dress, dialogue and narrative, none of which is typically original or disruptive to the staid all ways of… Continue Reading “Portrait of a Lady on Fire”

-Category: LGBT+, Reel Steel, Women in Film, World CinemaTags: 2019, 2020, A, Adele, Celine, cinema, drama, feature, festival, film, Fire, France, French, Haenel, international, Lady, Leeds, love, Merlant, movie, Noemie, of, On, Portrait, release, review, Sciamma, Story, UK, year
+Category: LGBT+, Reel Steel, Women in Film, World CinemaTags: 2019, 2020, A, Adele, Celine, cinema, drama, feature, festival, film, Fire, France, French, Haenel, Homepage, international, Lady, love, Merlant, movie, Noemie, of, On, Portrait, release, review, Sciamma, Story, UK, year

 Posted on October 26, 2019